-In January of 2008, Mills for the historical restoration it was rebuilt in 1913, Mills

-County Judge Kirk Fulk told The state wants to see the The Goldthwaite Eagle.
+In January of 2008, Mills for the historical restoration it was rebuilt in 1913, Mills County Judge Kirk Fulk told The state wants to see the The Goldthwaite Eagle.
 He explained the original Mills County Courthouse constructed in 1890; that structure burned in 1912.
-The courthouse was rebuilt in 1913.
+The courthouse was rebuilt start of construction.